UOKiK Decision: PLN 106 million fine, AUP clause declared abusive

 Wilkins v.
 PayPal (2021-2023)

 In February 2023, an arbitrator found that the liquidated damages provision in PayPal's User Agreement was "a penalty and cannot be enforced."
-Rather than defend the clause on the merits, PayPal maneuvered to have that finding removed from the final order.
-The clause was never formally struck down, but PayPal chose not to defend it when directly challenged.
+Rather than defend the AUP clause on the merits, PayPal chose to withdraw its own counterclaim.
+The clause was never formally struck down, but PayPal refused to defend it when directly confronted by a neutral decision-maker.

 What happened